cogini/elixir-deploy-template/README.md

 ```

 This playbook configures the production server, setting the
-`$HOME/.erlang.cookie` file on the web server and generates a Conform file at
+`$HOME/.erlang.cookie` file on the web server and generates a Conform config file at
 `/etc/deploy-template/deploy_template.conf` with the other vars:

 ```shell